marisacasillas/chattr-basic/README.md

 ### What does chattr do?

 chattr is a package for identifying turn transitions (i.e., when one speaker stops and another starts) in annotated speech data.
-It can take annotations from .its files exported from LENA or .txt files exported from ELAN or other sources (see Step 1 below).
+It can take annotations from .its files exported from LENA, .txt files (e.g., exported from ELAN or other sources), or .rttm files (still under development; see Step 1 below).
 To detect turn transitions, chattr scans a temporal window around each target child utterance (t<sub>0</sub>) for potential prompts (t<sub>-1</sub>) and responses (t<sub>+1</sub>) to that utterance.
-The user can either use the default temporal window (see Fig 1) or specify their own timing constraints for the allowed amount of overlap and gap at speaker transitions.
-If the annotated data contains information about addressee, users can also limit their search to just those utterances with the right 'addressee' value.
+The user can either employ the default temporal window (see Fig 1) or specify their own timing constraints for the allowed amount of overlap and gap at speaker transitions.
+For better cross-study comparability, we highly recommend using the default window (see the section on timing defaults below).
+If the annotated data contains information about addressee (i.e., to whom a vocalization is directed), users can also limit their search to just those utterances with the right 'addressee' value (e.g., child-directed speech).

-Once chattr has scanned a file, it produces a table of all target child utterances, including the onset, offset, and speaker information for any detected prompts and responses; it also reports timing information each increment of a multi-increment utterance (see Step 2 below).
-The table of detected turn transitions can also be given back to chattr, which will compute the number of interactional sequences present in the file, based on the transition data (Step 3).
+Once chattr has scanned a file, it produces a table of all target child utterances, including the onset, offset, and speaker information for any detected prompts and responses; it also reports timing information for each increment of a multi-increment utterance (see Step 2 below).
+The table of detected turn transitions from Step 2 can also be given back to chattr in order to compute the number of interactional sequences present in the file (see Step 3 below).

 Because the turn transition and interactional sequence output tables are informative about the temporal and speaker-specific characteristics of the turn-taking behaviors, chattr data can be used to compute any number of interactional measures.
 Here are a few ideas: